- How do I get help collaborating with partners?

 Tip: In the case of several speakers or a longer-term project, look out for our SLS funding calls for new course development, which offer anywhere from $1,000 to $3,000 for community-engaged courses!

-Please provide your partners with the following information to help expedite the process.
+Please provide your partners with the following information to assist with the vendor registration process.

 - Decide whether you want to receive your payment as either: